Stevenson Center, Anthropology, Public Policy, Advocacy, Chicago, Chicago Jobs Council

 Dr. Livia Stone

 For someone brand new to public policy advocacy, the concept can seem broad and putting it to practice can seem vague.
 In part, this is because the spectrum of public policy advocacy is broad and contains a vast variety of actions under its umbrella.
 The Chicago Jobs Council’s policy advocacy strategies around SNAP Employment and Training that are recounted in this toolkit are shared in context with the intent of shedding some light on the why, how, and when particular strategies are utilized.
 Our hope is that the examples shared here can be used to inform anyone that is a “newbie” to policy advocacy work, or just needs a refresher on how to adapt a policy tool or strategy to a new policy issue.

 Eastlund, Angela, "Pathways, Not Punishment: An Annotated SNAP Employment and Training Advocacy Toolkit for Policy Newbies" (2019).
-Stevenson Center for Community and Economic Development to Stevenson Center for Community and Economic Development—Student Research.
+Stevenson Center for Community and Economic Development—Student Research.
 38.

 American Politics Commons, Other Public Affairs, Public Policy and Public Administration Commons, Policy Design, Analysis, and Evaluation Commons, Policy History, Theory, and Methods Commons, Public Policy Commons, Social and Cultural Anthropology Commons, Social Policy Commons, Social Welfare Commons